 Housing Policy 8.3.
-Coordinate Housing Authorities, nonprofit builders, and social services providers to create additional permanent supportive housing units in an effort to meet projected need from the HAPT/Commerce tool and expand service options for Kitsap residents who have significant barriers to independent, stable housing.
+Coordinate Housing Authorities, nonprofit builders, and social services providers to create additional permanent supportive housing units in an effort to meet projected need from the Commerce Housing for All Planning Tool (HAPT) and expand service options for Kitsap residents who have significant barriers to independent, stable housing.